-- (1) Subject to the provisions of the Indian Immigration Law, No. 25 of 1891 of Natal; the court shall have no jurisdiction in matters in which the dissolution of a marriage or separation from bed and board or of goods of married persons is sought. - (2) A court shall have no jurisdiction in matters- - (a) in which the validity or interpretation of a will or other testamentary document is in question; - (b) in which the status of a person in respect of mental capacity is sought to be affected; - (c) in which is sought specific performance without an alternative of payment of damages, except in- - (i) the rendering of an account in respect of which the claim does not exceed R5 000; - (ii) the delivery or transfer of property, movable or immovable, not exceeding R5 000 in value; and - (iii) the delivery or transfer of property, movable or immovable, exceeding R5 000 in value, where the consent of the parties has been obtained in terms of section 45;
+- (1) Subject to the provisions of the Indian Immigration Law, No. 25 of 1891 of Natal; the court shall have no jurisdiction in matters in which the dissolution of a marriage or separation from bed and board or of goods of married persons is sought. - (2) A court shall have no jurisdiction in matters- - (a) in which the validity or interpretation of a will or other testamentary document is in question; - (b) in which the status of a person in respect of mental capacity is sought to be affected;

+- (c) in which is sought specific performance without an alternative of payment of damages, except in- - (i) the rendering of an account in respect of which the claim does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - [subparagraph (i) substituted by section 4 of Act 25 of 1987] - (ii) the delivery or transfer of property, movable or immovable, not exceeding in value the amount determined by the Minister from time to time by notice in the Gazette; and - [subparagraph (ii) substituted by section 4 of Act 25 of 1987] - (iii) the delivery or transfer of property, movable or immovable, exceeding in value the amount determined by the Minister from time to time by notice in the Gazette, where the consent of the parties has been obtained in terms of section 45;